-Encapsulation of Crawl Space
+The Benefits of Crawl Space Encapsulation

 You’d also need a sump pump and a dehumidifier to keep the subterranean space dry and mold-free.
 Finally, it boils down to a dry crawl space, which has numerous advantages!
-Let us investigate.

 The Advantages of Crawl Space Encapsulation

 When you have a moist crawl area, it undermines the foundation of your home.

 This is why gutter systems are designed to divert water away from the house.
 However, having a gutter system is pointless if the crawl area is constantly soaked.

 Crawl space encapsulation can help prevent structural problems if you keep the soil that supports your foundation dry.

 Adding insulation and air conditioning to your crawl area can help you save money on electricity.